 Frequently Asked Questions (FAQs)

-Can I use frozen cherries for the recipe?
+Can I use fresh cherries for the recipe?

 Will canned cherries work?